Grizzly Tales for Gruesome Kids (book): Sweets

 Every time Thomas Rachet visits a shop with his mother, he causes her embarrassment by misbehaving because he wants sweets.
-One afternoon, his vandalisms and pranks had he and his mother escorted out of every shop they visit: in the supermarket, he ate from the aisles, spilt yoghurt, raced around on a shopping trolley, pickpocketed from customers, and climbed shelves; in the chemist's, he played with toothpaste, wrote with suncream and fed unwrapped lollipops to a baby; in the bakery, he stuffed a doughnut into a charity box; in the butcher's, he threw eggs; in the newsagents, he starts arguments with staff over a comic book; and tripped over an elderly man in the bank's service queue.
+One afternoon, his vandalisms and pranks he does gets him and his mother escorted out of every shop they visit: in the supermarket, he eats from the aisles, spills yoghurt, races around on a shopping trolley, pickpocketed from customers, and climbs shelves; in the chemist's, he plays with toothpaste, writes with suncream and feeds unwrapped lollipops to a baby; in the bakery, he stuffed a doughnut into a charity box; in the butcher's, he threw eggs; in the newsagents, he starts arguments with staff over a comic book; and tripped over an elderly man in the bank's service queue.
 Despite becoming a high street pariah, Thomas still demands sweets as his mother weakly tries to punish him.
 When his mother tells him she will only buy sweets for him if he does behave, Thomas yells that he hates her and runs away until he can not hear her voice calling after him anymore.

 He stops in an alleyway with a cobblestone road.
 It leads to an empty street full of tall buildings and an old-fashioned sweet shop.
 Thomas knocks on the sweet shop door for a while until an old man answers and allows him inside.
 The shop does not remind Thomas of a sweet shop and was filthy, full of mannequins, and smelt of cats.
 The old man locks the door and says that he is going to get Thomas' favorites: lemon sherbets, liquorice twisters and rock candy.
 Slightly suspicious, Thomas points out that the old man knows everything about him, even his name, and the man confirms all assumptions as he reaches for a net, adding that he knows about Thomas' shop misbehaviors.
 Thomas admits he only acts that way because he only wanted sweets.
 The old man touches a switch on the wall and mechanical sounds are heard from another room as he beckons Thomas to follow him.
 Thomas continues his confession, admitting he hates going shopping with his mother but the old man replies he will get used to it soon, and catches him in the net.

-When Thomas regains consciousness, he discovers that he has been turned into a Papier-mâché statue.
+When Thomas regains consciousness, he discovers that he has been turned into a papier-mâché statue.
 His body is passed around shops as he waits for his mother to find him.
 That is if she remembers to look for him.